-Major streams- means jurisdictional streams which are regulated by state or federal agencies.
+Major streams means jurisdictional streams which are regulated by state or federal agencies.

-Minor arterial (class IV) means a minor thoughfare on the MUMPO Thoroughfare Plan. roadway, frequently two lanes, providing a connection from class II and class III roads to other lesser roads in the system.
-It is typically designed to accommodate moderate volumes of traffic at moderate speeds.
-It does not have a significant function in connecting this region to other regions.
-Therefore, it and usually only handles trips for short to moderate distances.
+Minor arterial means a minor thoroughfare on the Charlotte Regional Transportation Planning Organization (CRTPO) Thoroughfare Plan.
+It is typically designed to accommodate moderate volumes of traffic at moderate speeds, and usually only handles trips for short to moderate distances.